rjsalvadorr/portfolio-v5/content/posts/sharingan.md

 draft: false
 ---

-I watched a Naruto marathon a few months ago, so I was destined to make some fanart eventually.
+This painting series was inspired by the Naruto marathon I watched a few months ago.

 ## Materials/media